Vegetarianism, spirituality and health

 We would add that psychic abilities have little or nothing to do with spirituality.
 It is perfectly possible to develop very great psychic powers, such as clairvoyance, clairaudience and even the ability to control the minds of others without possessing an ounce of spirituality, much less wisdom, as you can read in The Quest of Ruru by J Michaud PhD, in which he describes a powerful black magician and his arts.

-The moral argument for vegetarianism
+The moral and economic arguments for vegetarianism

 At the beginning of our investigation we said that some people believe that it generates 'good' karma to avoid killing animals for food.
 We discuss what Karma is and isn't in our occult studies course article of the same name, so we won't repeat ourselves, except to say that there is no such thing as Karma as it is generally MISunderstood in both the West and the East.
 If a vegetarian diet did improve a person's non-existent Karma, we should expect to find a higher proportion of compassionate, broad-minded, generous, selfless, forgiving and thoroughly good people among plant-eaters than meat-eaters.
 But do we?
 Remember Adolf Hitler mentioned earlier!
-If you doubt us, please take a long, hard look at those of your friends and acquaintances who are vegetarians and compare then to their carnivorous counterparts to see what the differences between them are, if any.
+If you doubt us, please take a long, hard look at those of your friends and acquaintances who are vegetarians and compare them to their carnivorous counterparts to see what the differences between them are, if any.
 Incidentally, recent studies have shown that a tendency to irrational anger is a symptom of low vitamin B12 levels which are more common in vegans and vegetarians.

 Many vegetarians use the argument that eating meat encourages an industry that causes cruelty and death to millions of animals and a truly compassionate person would wish to mitigate all this suffering.
 On the face of it this seems a compelling argument, but as we shall see it is not quite as clear-cut as it appears.
-Other vegetarians use the Eastern concept of "Ahimsa", which Sanskrit word means not to injure or do harm, as a moral justification for not eating meat.
+Other vegetarians use the Yogic concept of "Ahimsa", which Sanskrit word means not to injure or do harm, as a moral justification for not eating meat.
 If we take this concept to its logical conclusion none of us would ever get out of bed in the morning in case we should inadvertently step on a spider which had taken up residence on the bedroom or bathroom floor!
 Some Eastern sects such as the Jains go even further by sweeping the ground in front of them lest a stray insect be destroyed in their path.
 What of the millions of invisible microbes that cover every inch of the planet's surface; are they not also worthy of not being injured?
 Let the religious fanatics answer, for such extreme practices are nothing more than self-indulgent sentimentality and wrong-headedness.

 Ahimsa does not mean 'not to injure' as many New Age mystics have been taught to believe, but compassion in thought and deed.
 There are many times in our lives when we are compelled to injure someone or something in order to alleviate want, distress or suffering, of which the dentist's drill is an example we are all familiar with.
 All that Ahimsa really means is that we should not inflict deliberate cruelty on any living thing.
 Deliberate cruelty such as we sadly witness throughout the world, whether between individuals, nations at war, or in pursuit of so-called 'blood sports' is quite different from killing an animal for food, provided it is done out of necessity and as painlessly and quickly as possible.